Why A Link to the Past Is the Definitive Legend of Zelda Game

 A Link to the Past greatly improved Zelda’s basic combat by introducing things like a spin attack, diagonal movements/attacks, and more combat-based items that encouraged not simply relying on your sword and bow.
 It also learned from Adventure of Link’s mistakes (or at least its changes) by utilizing a greater variety of puzzle sequences both in dungeons and in the overworld.
 I recently praised Elden Ring for the way it makes you feel like there’s a new adventure around every corner, but it must be said that A Link to the Past’s use of puzzle-based secrets and other hidden objectives made it one of the first games that really gave me that incredible feeling.

-Where A Link to the Past really shines, though, is in the many moments when it utilizes both puzzle-solving and combat rather than simply treats them as opposing forces.
+Where A Link to the Past really shines, though, is in the many moments when it utilizes both puzzle-solving and combat rather than simply treating them as opposing forces.
 The Pegasus Boots allow Link to perform a charge attack, but they also enable him to open up new paths.
 The Fire Rod was more than capable of setting enemies ablaze, but you also used it to light certain torches in far-to-reach areas.
 Even many of A Link to the Past’s boss fights and basic minion encounters required you to solve some kind of combat-based mini-puzzle before you’re able to solve them.

 Previous Zelda games played with similar concepts, but A Link to the Past was the first time that the team found a way to utilize a much more action-oriented combat system that didn’t get in the way of the puzzles and discoveries that helped set Zelda apart.
 That accomplishment is all the more impressive when you realize that some Zelda games that followed (most notably the Oracle of Ages and Oracles of Seasons games) still elected to choose between emphasizing combat or puzzles and explorations.
 Future Zelda games that found a balance between those concepts often found ways to evolve the ways that A Link to the Past showed us why Zelda was so different from an ever-growing crop of (admittedly impressive) imitators.